 Frances French died in September of 1911.
-Philip French continued to live there during the 1911-1912 winter season, but moved thereafter to 845 Boylston.
+Philip French continued to live at 200 Commonwealth during the 1911-1912 winter season, but moved thereafter to 845 Boylston.

 200 Commonwealth was not listed in the 1913-1915 Blue Books.

-By 1916, 200 Commonwealth became the Guild & Evans School for Girls, operated by Miss Fannie Carleton Guild and Miss Jeannie (Jennie) Carter Evans.
+By 1916, 200 Commonwealth had been leased by the Guild & Evans School for Girls, operated by Miss Fannie Carleton Guild and Miss Jeannie (Jennie) Carter Evans.
 It previously had been located briefly at 255 Newbury and before that at 29 Fairfield.
 Miss Guild and Miss Evans continued to live at 29 Fairfield.

 In June of 1920, 200 Commonwealth was leased by the Boston Masonic Club as its headquarters.
 In July of 1921, it purchased and subsequently moved to 448 Commonwealth.

-By 1922, 200 Commonwealth was the home of Mrs. Elizabeth Wakefield (Cleaves) Storrs, the widow of attorney Leslie K. Storrs, and their daughter, Helen.
-In 1921, they had lived in Jamaica Plain.
+By the 1922-1923 winter season, 200 Commonwealth was the home of Elizabeth Wakefield (Cleaves) Storrs, the widow of attorney Leslie K. Storrs, and their daughter, Helen Emma Storrs.
+They previously had lived in Jamaica Plain.
 The continued to live at 200 Commonwealth during the 1927-1928 winter season, but moved thereafter to Brookline.

-By 1929, 200 Commonwealth was the home of Mrs. Eva Elizabeth (Locke) Stanton, the former wife of Lyle F. Stanton, who operated it as a lodging house for college and working girls.
+On October 25, 1929, 200 Commonwealth was acquired from the Harvard Mutual Foundation by Mrs. Eva Elizabeth (Locke) Stanton, the former wife of Lyle F. Stanton, who operated it as a lodging house for college and working girls.
 She previously had lived at 88 Gainsborough.
 She continued to live and operate a lodging house at 200 Commonwealth until about 1933, when she moved to 117 Marlborough.

 200 Commonwealth was shown as vacant in the 1934 City Directory, and was not listed in the 1935 directory.

-By 1944, 200 Commonwealth was the home of Irving John Kennedy and his wife, Mary Beryl (Smith) Kennedy, who continued to operate it as a lodging house.
+On April 5, 1943, 200 Commonwealth was acquired from the Home Savings Bank by Irving John Kennedy, Jr., and his wife, Mary Beryl (Smith) Kennedy, who continued to operate it as a lodging house.
 They previously had lived in Revere.